What is an Accountant?

 - Traveling Repair Accountant

-In 2016, there was an estimated number of 1,397,700 jobs in the United States for Accountant.
+In the United States, there were 1,397,700 jobs for Accountant in 2016.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 139,900 new jobs for Accountant by 2026.
-There will be an estimated 141,800 positions for Accountant per year.
+Due to new job openings and attrition, there will be an average of 141,800 job openings in this field each year.

 The states with the most job growth for Accountant are Utah, Colorado, and Tennessee.
 Watch out if you plan on working in Maine, Alaska, or Ohio.
 These states have the worst job growth for this type of profession.